International Bhojpuri Film Awards

-The International Bhojpuri Film Award (also known as the IBFA Awards) are a set of awards presented annually by Yashi Films International to honour the artistic and technical excellence of professionals in the Bhojpuri film industry.
-Instituted in 2015, the ceremony is held in different countries around the world every year.
-The first year of the International Bhojpuri Film Award was commenced in 2015 at Mauritius followed by IBFA 2016 Dubai, IBFA 2017 London, IBFA 2018 Malaysia and IBFA 2019 Singapore.
+The International Bhojpuri Film Award (also known as the IBFA Awards) is a set of awards presented annually by Yashi Films International to honour the artistic and technical excellence of professionals in the Bhojpuri film industry.
+Instituted in 2015, the ceremony is held in a different country around the world every year.
+The inaugural International Bhojpuri Film Award was held in 2015 at Mauritius, followed by IBFA 2016 in Dubai, IBFA 2017 in London, IBFA 2018 Malaysia and IBFA 2019 Singapore.

-IBFA 2018 Awards the awards will be given for following categories: Best Film, Best Director, Best Actor, Best Actress, Best Supporting Actress, Best Actor in a Negative Role, Best Actor in A comic role, and Best Debut.
+IBFA 2018 Awards were given for the following categories: Best Film, Best Director, Best Actor, Best Actress, Best Supporting Actress, Best Actor in a Negative Role, Best Actor in A comic role, and Best Debut.

 IBFA

 IBFA Awards 2017

 The third international Bhojpuri Film Awards were held in London on 16 July 2017.
 The actors who won in 2017 are: